-I am as suspicious of Expressionism as anyone, I suppose.
+I am as suspicious of expressionism as anyone, I suppose.
+Abstract Expressionism, German Expressionism, no matter.
+I could still have my doubts.
 It comes only naturally to a proper postmodern.

 I distrust its conventional ideal of beauty as coming from the artist's soul.
 I hate its all but religious loathing of the flesh.
 Maybe it explains why I also dislike some of the raunchier, most publicized art today—and why I find protest against "shock art" so trite and offensive.
-The Modern looks for an antidote to all the Expressionist shouting, and it finds one in Peter Halley, but did he really find the cure?
-Is self-expression still possible in a self-portrait?
+The Modern looks for an antidote to all the expressionist shouting, and it finds one in Peter Halley, but did he really find the cure?
+Is self-expression still possible, least of all in abstraction?
+Leaping ahead in years, consider just Violeta Maya and Susan English in the galleries.

-In spirit, not to mention geography, those shrill installations in New York and London these days are far from central Europe.
+In spirit, not to mention geography, shrill installations in New York and London a generation ago now are far from central Europe.
 But then Modernism's shock has to keep changing its faces simply to exist.
 No wonder that, just weeks after Peter Halley, MoMA exhibits the art of Egon Schiele.
 Austrian Expressionism still has the power to shock.
 For now, though, the back room in the drawing galleries turns to an artist who can only fear and loathe Expressionism.
 Halley, a contemporary painter known for his cool abstractions, takes over the joint, for "New Concepts in Printmaking."

 In the past Halley has filled block-like outlines with black, grey, and pale shades of yellow and pink.
 It looks like circuit diagrams for the simple-minded—or prison bars for the unwary.
 He applies his color mechanically but not flatly, at times with a thick, rubbery medium that makes the art even more industrial.
-Now he papers a room from floor to ceiling, and the one familiar bit comes across as a footnote to the artist.
+Now he papers a room from floor to ceiling, and the one familiar bit comes across as a footnote to the artist and his working model.
 These walls include flowcharts about behavior modification and what I could easily call cartoon landscapes.
 I could, that is, at my peril.

 Can such opposites in spirit get along, or are cartoons just how marketing controls the behavior of children?
 Is Halley softening up, or is his attack on fine art extending from grand old color-field painters to Keith Haring's followers.
 Can it challenge the subtle pleasures of geometric painters like Stephen Westfall today?
 A soft Halley amounts to a contradiction in terms.
 Yet Halley is still on the attack, even if one has to be enrolled in his legions to know.
 Along with his difficult prose, he provides textbook illustrations for postmodernist theory.

-Critics these days often see art as less liberating than painters like to think.
+Critics these days often see art as less liberating than painters like to think, even in contemporary self-portraits.
 Museums have become giant corporate institutions with equally corporate sponsorship.
 Galleries are in business to make money.
 Both serve their purpose by categorizing artists and publics.
 In one famous theory dear to the heart of modern painters, they get to define art itself.
 The offended public should be jealous.

 Critics have learned, too, from Michel Foucault, the philosopher and social critic.
 They often point to art's faith in the individual, but not as a sign of creativity and artistic freedom.
 Instead they connect an all-encompassing observer to the system of penal institutions and mental homes.
 Halley goes on from there in his own curious fashion, creating visual parallels between the color fields in abstract painting and, yes, prison cells.
 He sees parallels, too, in circuit diagrams and flowcharts.